sigmoidmet/wordcount/README.md

 3
 ```

-To make everything work, fork the repo and implement Go module.
+To make everything work, fork the repo and implement Go module. abra cadabra focus pocus